mwanchap/VeloCloud-API-Dump/README.md

 Future improvement (PRs super welcome!):
  - Do API calls asynchronously or in batches, maybe get multiple edges/apps/devices at once
  - Output into spreadsheets as well as CSVs
- - Replace velocloud_lookups.py with something generating enums from https://sdn.macquarieview.com/vco/enums.js , since VeloCloud don't seem to provide an API endpoint to enumerate that stuff
+ - Replace velocloud_lookups.py/.ps1 with something generating enums from https://sdn.macquarieview.com/vco/enums.js , since VeloCloud don't seem to provide an API endpoint to enumerate that stuff
- - Refactor into something a bit tidier
- - Fix the typos
  - Rewrite to use more idiomatic python_variable_names rather than being mostly camelCase
  - Combine Format_Usage and Format_Bandwidth
  - Combine Get_App_Name and Get_Catergory_Name [sic]